Verily’s coronavirus testing partnership with California is over

 Trump touted Google as a solution to coronavirus testing.
 A month later, Verily has barely made a dent.

-The Mercury News first reported news of the state’s partnership ending on Thursday.
+The Mercury News first reported Thursday that the state’s partnership with Verily was ending.

 Verily opened its first sites in California in March and now operates in more than a dozen other states.